GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 Before running this tutorial, take the following steps:

-1. Use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create a new Cloud Platform project.
+1. Use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create a new GCP project.

 2. Enable billing for your project.